 Among my customers I experienced scores of adults brimming with pathos, in the throes of terrible loneliness and dissatisfaction; unable to keep a lid on their myriad perversions despite the presence of an impressionable, innocent child like me at their door.
 I became well acquainted with the breadth and variety of adult, untreated mental instability prevalent in the 80’s long before any of my peers.
 I didn’t apprehend much, but was struck by the intuition something creepy was afoot with my lot of customers.
 It left me with an impression of adulthood as fraught with harrowing, destabilizing trauma; a prospect I found intriguing.

 After a year I bought out the paper routes of other, less energetic, less earnest kids who delivered papers in the town-house and apartment complex where I lived.
 Four routes had become one route.
 I was an entrepreneur; a master of my own destiny.
 I was liberated from the gut-wrenching ritual of asking my poor, single mother for money she didn’t have; of watching a cascade of self-recrimination seize her body as she witnessed my disappointment, or contempt, for her inadequacy as a provider.

 The amassing of such a large area of responsibility required creativity to minimize the imposition on my life and keep complaints down.
 I paid well below what I made to get friends to help, anticipating Wal-Mart’s shabby labour practices long before they made the company billions.
-I extorted my brother with threats of wedgies, wet-willies, and noogies if he didn’t help out.
-I considered it a great act of benevolence for even extending the option.
-I also plied him with as much of the junk food he loved to keep him happy, which didn’t cut into profits because his tastes were cheap and low-end; reined in as they were by my mother’s meagre means.
+I extorted my brother with threats of wedgies, wet-willies, and noogies if he didn’t pitch in.
+I considered it a great act of benevolence for extending the option.
+I also plied him with as much of the junk food he loved to keep him happy, which didn’t cut into profits because his tastes were cheap and low-end; reined in as they were by my mother’s meagre income.